SrijanBadhya/Debsoc/Running the PES Debsoc.md

  scroll to March 2025, and then click any of the 3 classes, 2:30 pm, 4 pm, or 9 pm. https://www.youtube.com/watch?v=2L9hfdCo3ds

-The password is debsocfuture (not the gmail password of course) You can use this account just to check out the exact data, but honestly the Youtube video is enough.
+The password is debsocfuture (not the gmail password of course).
+You can use this account just to check out the exact data, but honestly the Youtube video is enough.
 I would recommend using a new account because otherwise the names of your new recruits will be buried among our old recruits.